opensafely-core/r-docker/README.md

  * Enough bandwidth to comfortably push potentionally gigabytes worth of Docker layers.
- * Several hours worth of CPU time to re-compile all the packages (if this is the first time you've done this and don't have them cached locally).
+ * Under v1, several hours worth of CPU time to re-compile all the packages (if this is the first time you've done this and don't have them cached locally).
  * Push access to ghcr.io.